 An investigator from any of the partner institutions, who is currently supported by the INBRE Developmental Research Project Program (DRPP) or was supported by the DRPP during the current five-year INBRE award.

 A Research Project Leader or a Pilot Project Leader who is currently supported by the COBRE or was supported during the current five-year COBRE award.
+Current COBRE-supported investigators may be collaborators but not co-project leads of this supplement.

 An IDeA-CTR investigator who is currently supported by the CTR Pilot Project Program (PPP) or was supported by the PPP during the current five-year CTR award.
+Current IDeA-CTR-supported investigators may be collaborators but not co-project leads of this supplement.

 No, the collaborative projects can be proposed between programs across the IDeA states, although in-state collaboration is encouraged.